 - Judge(s)/Court Below: Linder, J. for the Court; En Banc

 - Full Text Opinion

-Harmon and McCann sought review of the certified ballot title for Initiative Petition 30 (IP30).
-IP30 would increase the minimum profits tax of corporations making over fifty-million dollars in Oregon sales, and reduce the minimum profits tax of corporations making under one-million dollars in Oregon sales.
-The caption, the “yes” and “no” vote result statements, and the summary of IP30 were challenged by McMann, who argued that these did not reasonably identify the subject matter and used misleading language.
-The Attorney General agreed that the captions omitted some information, but that the ballot title informs voters of IP30’s “main subject” and does not use misleading language.
-The Court held that the caption and result statements neglected to describe the major effects IP 30 would have on current law, but that the summary did not.
-When more specific words may be used in writing a ballot title description, they should to adequately convey the subject matter in a simple and understandable way; for example, use of the word “modifies” was misleading because it did not give voters sufficient information about the effects of IP30, namely that it increases and decreases corporate tax liability.
+Harmon and McCann sought review of the certified ballot title for Initiative Petition 33 (IP33).
+IP33 would increase the minimum profits tax of corporations making over fifty-million dollars in Oregon sales, and reduce the minimum profits tax of corporations making under one-million dollars in Oregon sales.
+The caption, the “yes” and “no” vote result statements, and the summary of IP33 were challenged by McCann, who argued that these did not adequately describe the impact IP33 would have.
+The Attorney General argued that IP33 does not change the standard taxation for corporations therefore, it was unnecessary to detail the change.
+The Court held that the caption and result statements neglected to describe the major effects IP 33 would have on current law.
+For example, simply stating that "IP33 would require a minimum tax payment of two percent of the excess of Oregon sales over $100,000,000," without similarly advising voters that the tax owed would include the current tax of $100,000 was misleading because it did not give voters sufficient information about the effects of IP33, namely that it increases and decreases corporate tax liability.
 Ballot title referred to Attorney General for modification.